-Upon discovering the event, MKRS moved quickly to investigate, respond to the incident, assess the security of its systems, and notify potentially affected individuals.
-MKRS also implemented additional safeguards.
-MKRS is providing individuals whose personal information was potentially affected by this incident with access to credit monitoring services for one (1) year through Kroll at no cost to the individuals.
+Upon discovering the event, UBT moved quickly to investigate, assess the security of its systems, and identify potentially affected individuals.
+Further, UBT notified federal law enforcement of the event and understands law enforcement has an open investigation.
+UBT is also working to implement additional safeguards and is providing individuals whose personal information was potentially affected by this incident access to credit monitoring services for twelve (12) months through Kroll at no cost to the individuals.

-Additionally, MKRS is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-MKRS is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
-MKRS is also notifying regulators as required.
+Additionally, UBT is providing impacted individuals with guidance on how to better protect against identity theft and fraud.
+UBT is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+UBT is also providing notice of this incident to relevant state and federal regulators and to the three major credit reporting agencies, Equifax, Experian, and TransUnion.